jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 </html>
 ```

 Now that we have the trial defined, we just need to tell jsPsych to run an experiment consisting of this trial.
-This requires using the `jsPsych.init` function and specifying the `experiment_structure` parameter.
+This requires using the `jsPsych.init` function and specifying the `timeline` parameter.

 ```html
 <!doctype html>